-5 Basic Ways to Drive Traffic to Your Website with Online Marketing
+5 Basic Online Marketing Strategies for Driving Traffic to Your Website

 Never depend on only one or two channels when driving web traffic to your site.
 Justin Bridegan of MarketingSherpa writes: "It's always best to have a variety of traffic sources.
 This minimizes the risk of your website being decimated if your main traffic source dries up."

 With that in mind, let's dig into five ways you can drive traffic to your site.

 This doesn't just mean you should become an Amazon Associate or ClickBank affiliate and use that status to drive traffic to your indepen;dently owned website.
 Instead, you should start your own affiliate program, where you partner up with people who'll promote your product or service -- generating revenue for both of you and building your email list in the process.

 How exactly do you go about finding an affiliate and convincing them to promote your product?
 All you need to do is set up a page on your website that explains the benefits of promoting your product.
 In addition to detailing how big of a cut they'll get from each sale, you'll also explain how they'll benefit from being associated with your brand.
 Include a sign-up form to make it simple for them to contact you.
 Then, promote the page to individuals and a wider audience in a targeted niche.